ppgcourseUB/ppgcourse2023/Sequence_alignments.ANA_ROJAS/README.md

 6.- Identify regions well-aligned, trim by hand regions not suitable for the alignment.
 Cut them visualy and save the short alignment.

 7.- Alternatively you could fit your sequences to the `hmmer` profiles available in the templates to check for regions which do not belong to our sequences of interest.
 This option can be only made via command line.
-Here you have a template script (**finish filling the running line with the correct file names and paths**) with:
+Here you have a template script with:

 ```
 #!/bin/bash